Michiel Hoogeveen

-Michiel P. Hoogeveen (born 6 July 1989) is a Dutch politician of the right-wing conservative JA21 party.
+Michiel Pieter Hoogeveen (born 6 July 1989) is a Dutch politician of the right-wing conservative JA21 party.
 He started his career in the financial sector and as a freelance North Korea researcher.
 He became a member of Forum for Democracy (FVD) in 2016 and was elected to the States of South Holland three years later.
-He left the party in 2020 and subsequently joined JA21, which he has been representing in the European Parliament as part of the European Conservatives and Reformists (ECR) since April 2021.
+He left the party in 2020 and subsequently joined JA21, which he represented in the European Parliament as part of the European Conservatives and Reformists (ECR) between April 2021 and July 2024.

 Early life and education

 Hoogeveen was born and raised in the South Holland city of Leiden.
 He attended the secondary school Bonaventura College and went to The Hague University of Applied Sciences, earning a Bachelor of Business Administration degree in 2011.
 He then studied political science at Vrije Universiteit Amsterdam and graduated with a Master of Science degree in 2013 after completing his thesis about inter-Korean economic relations.